Droughts in California: 2011–2017

 2011-2017 was the longest drought in California beginning December 2011 and ending March 2017.

 The period between late 2011 and 2014 was the driest in California history since record-keeping began.
 In May 2015, a state resident poll conducted by Field Poll found that two out of three respondents agreed that it should be mandated for water agencies to reduce water consumption by 25%.

 The 2015 prediction of El Niño to bring rains to California raised hopes of ending the drought.
 In the spring of 2015, the National Oceanic and Atmospheric Administration named the probability of the presence of El Niño conditions until the end of 2015 at 80%.
-Historically, sixteen winters between 1951 and 2015 had created El Niño.
+Historically, El Niño conditions were present during sixteen winters between 1951 and 2015.
 Six of those had below-average rainfall, five had average rainfall, and five had above-average rainfall.
 However, as of May 2015, drought conditions had worsened and above average ocean temperatures had not resulted in large storms.

 The drought led to Governor Jerry Brown's instituting mandatory 25 percent water restrictions in June 2015.

 Many millions of California trees died from the drought – approximately 102 million, including 62 million in 2016 alone.
 By the end of 2016, 30% of California had emerged from the drought, mainly in the northern half of the state, while 40% of the state remained in the extreme or exceptional drought levels.
 Heavy rains in January 2017 were expected to have a significant benefit to the state's northern water reserves, despite widespread power outages and erosional damage in the wake of the deluge.
 Among the casualties of the rain was 1,000 year-old Pioneer Cabin Tree in Calaveras Big Trees State Park, which toppled on January 8, 2017.

 The winter of 2016–17 turned out to be the wettest on record in Northern California, surpassing the previous record set in 1982–83.
 Floodwaters caused severe damage to Oroville Dam in early February, prompting the temporary evacuation of nearly 200,000 people north of Sacramento.
 In response to the heavy precipitation, which flooded multiple rivers and filled most of the state's major reservoirs, Governor Brown declared an official end to the drought on April 7.